QMeqGR/qm-maxima/README.txt

 If you use wxMaxima then issue ‘set_display('ascii);’ after loading the ‘qm’ package.
 This will allow pretty printing of the kets and bras similar to what you see in this manual.
+XML output can be restored with ‘set_display('xml);’.

 1.1.1 Basic capabilities
 ------------------------